weberdomi-ctrl/ford-triplog/docs/installation.md

 | Supported Ford EV | ✅ Required |

 > [!IMPORTANT]
-> Ford Triplog extends the official FordPass integration.
+> Ford Triplog extends the FordPass integration.
 >
 > It does **not** replace FordPass.
 >